mohamadsolouki/IU-habit-tracker/README.md

 - Download the latest version of IU habit tracker from [here](https://github.com/mohamadsolouki/IU-habit-tracker/archive/refs/heads/main.zip) or clone the repository
-- unzip the file and go to the "IU-habit-tracker-main" directory
+- unzip the file and go to the "IU-habit-tracker-master" directory
 - Create a python virtual environment

 ``` sh